nextstrain/augur/DEPRECATED.md

 will go away in a future major version of Augur.
 They are currently still available for backwards compatibility, but should not be used in new code.

+## `augur filter --metadata-chunk-size`

+*Deprecated in version X.X.X.
+Planned for removal in September 2024 or after.*

+FIXME: add description here

 ## `augur parse` preference of `name` over `strain` as the sequence ID field

 *Deprecated in February 2024.
 Planned to be reordered June 2024 or after.*